parsonsmatt/parsonsmatt.github.io/_posts/2017-07-27-inverted_mocking.markdown

       tell ["wrote v: " <> show v]
 ```

-All without having to fuss about with monad tranformers, type classes, or anything else that's terribly complicated.
+All without having to fuss about with monad transformers, type classes, or anything else that's terribly complicated.

 # Decompose!!!